kadiroe/my-socialAI/README.md

 ```

 The script will:
-1. Extract content from specified URLs
+1. Extract content from specified URLs with subdomain crawling
 2. Generate QA pairs using Gemini API
-3. Fine-tune TinyLlama model using LoRA
+3. Fine-tune FLAN-T5-small model using LoRA
 4. Save the fine-tuned model
 5. Run inference with example questions